-In July 2011, the National Labor Relations Board (NLRB) issued three advice memoranda that clarified its position on acceptable workplace social media
+In July 2011, the National Labor Relations Board (NLRB) issued three advice memoranda that clarified its position on acceptable workplace social media policies.

 Previous NLRB Decisions

 The NLRB previously confronted the issue of whether social media policies potentially violate Section 7 of the NLRA in a 2009 advice memorandum regarding Sears Holdings (Roebucks), Case 18-CA-19081 (December 4, 2009).
 In Sears, the International Brotherhood of Electrical Workers (IBEW) filed a petition to represent Sears’ technicians.
 In the course of the campaign, IBEW used various forms of social media such as Facebook and MySpace as well as listservs and a tailored website.
 On June 2, 2009, Sears issued a social media policy which provided, among other things, that employees may not use social media for “disparagement of company’s or competitors’ products, services, executive leadership, employees, strategy, and business prospects.”
 IBEW then filed a charge, alleging that Sears’ policy violated Section 7.
 Upon review, the NLRB concluded that Sears’ policy could not reasonably be interpreted to prohibit activity protected by Section 7 because, in context, the policy is reasonably read only to prohibit “online sharing of confidential intellectual property or egregiously inappropriate language and not Section 7 protected complaints about [Sears] or working conditions.”